 Are there any restrictions to using IOSS?

-IOSS is a solution to manage VAT payment.
-Items over €150 attract customs duties as well as VAT and these are not covered by IOSS.
-Customers need to send items of this value and over via DDU or DDP services.
+IOSS is a solution which can be used to manage the declaration and payment of import VAT to EU tax authorities.
+Consignments over €150 attract customs duties as well as import VAT and are not covered by IOSS.
+Customers need to send consignments of this value and over via DDU or DTP services.

-Please note: IOSS is only available for Business to Consumer shipments, senders who attempt to send items to a customer’s place of work/business address may experience items being treated as Business to business and therefore taxes/duties may be charged as such.
+Please note: IOSS is only available for Business-to-Consumer shipments, senders who attempt to send items to a customer’s place of work/business address may experience items being treated as Business-to-Business and therefore, import VAT/duties may be charged as such.

 What are the basic requirements of IOSS?

 If you are registering your business for IOSS yourself*

 - Register for IOSS in an EU Member State, customers can choose which EU Member State to register in